tlartigue/Mixture-of-Conditional-Gaussian-Graphical-Models/README.md

 - Functions to estimate a simple Mixture of Gaussians with the same joint-Gaussian Graphical Model structure.
 *Gaussian_Graphical_Model_EM.py*

-- A toy example in dimension 2 is provided to illustrate the interest of taking into account the heterogeneous effect of observed co-features.
+- A toy example in dimension 2 to illustrate the interest of taking into account the heterogeneous effect of observed co-features.
 *2D_example.ipynb*